Q. What are the specifications of the Hoks?

 The nap material (hair) of the Hoks skin is nylon and very durable.
 We have Hoks with well over 100 days on them and the skin still looks and works well.
 The material can get gouged and scraped by rocks in particular so avoid sliding over any rocks, gravel, sand, or hard woody debris.
 Step on or over these obstacles as needed.

-We have never seen any sign of frozen or crusty snow wearing out the fur or hair on the skin material.
+We have never seen any sign of frozen or crusty snow wearing out the fur or hair on the nylon skin material.
+Mohair is very prone to wearing out over time.

 If you cut, damaged or peel up a bit of the skin material it is easily fixable – see the instructions on this PDF –